wirewolves10679/Documentation/docs/software/git_training.md

 ```

 ### Staging & Committing Changes
+The staging area (also called the index) is like a holding zone between your working directory (where you make changes) and the repository’s history (where commits live).
+When you edit files, Git doesn’t automatically commit them.
+Instead, you stage the changes you want to include in your next commit.
+This gives you fine-grained control over what gets committed and when.

-Now that our repository is set up, let’s create a file and commit it so we can see the process in action.
+Now that our repository is set up, let’s create a file, stage, & commit it so we can see the process in action.

 - Create a new file in your project folder (for example, `hello.txt`) and add some content to it
 - Stage and commit your changes in one step using: